luci/luci-go/lucicfg/doc/README.md

 Note that `location_regexp` and `location_regexp_exclude` is the deprecated way to perform filtering.
-You may continue to use them but they are mutually exclusive with `location_filter`.
+You may continue to use them but they are mutually exclusive with `location_filters`.
 See crbug.com/1171945.

   * If `location_regexp` is specified and no file in a CL matches any of the `location_regexp`, then the CQ will not care about this verifier.